AIForces/AIForcesAPI/docs/source/media.rst

 The check
 """""""""
 Before even trying to find the file, the api has to check whether the user has the rights to download that file.
+Those are stored in a separate column in the lookup database.

    .. note:: Caching policy